-CSRT in the Department of Premier and Cabinet is the main link between multicultural communities and the Tasmanian Government.
-A key function of CSRT is to provide advice to the Government on multicultural affairs and citizenship in Tasmania.
+CSR in the Department of Communities Tasmania is the main link between multicultural communities and the Tasmanian Government.
+A key function of CSR is to provide advice to the Government on multicultural affairs in Tasmania.

 Provides a range of arrival, settlement and integration services for migrant and refugees from diverse cultural and linguistic backgrounds. these include humanitarian settlement services, individual client support, community development, cross-cultural awareness training, immigration advice and assistance.

 The Migrant Resource Centre is an organisation which helps migrants and refugees to settle in Tasmania.